silenNH/Twitter_Sentiment_Analysis/README.md

 * Kafka, Spark and InfluxDB are not secured with SSL in this project.
 Deployment in production required installation of security protocols like SSL.

+## Lessons Learned
+* Use Git Version Control from the very beginning
+* Pay attention to the format of the data stream from the source, the errors are mostly likely to occur in the end and t solve them costs a lot of time (like serialize the data stream with ksqldb to be able to ingest the data into the InfluxDB sink)
+* The next time I would use the Twitter Source Connector from JCustenborder [here](https://github.com/jcustenborder/kafka-connect-twitter "GITHUB")

 ## Library:
 * Bloomenthal, A., 2021, What Determines the Price of 1 Bitcoin?, https://www.investopedia.com/tech/what-determines-value-1-bitcoin/ last access 27.07.2021 at 13:13
 * Kumar, A., Garg, G., 2019, Sentiment analysis of multimodal twitter data, Multimedia Tools and Applications (2019) 78:24103-24119, https://link.springer.com/article/10.1007/s11042-019-7390-1 last access 27.07.2021 at 13:30
 * Erhard, L. (2021), Zitate von Ludwig Erhard, https://www.zitate.eu/autor/ludwig-erhard-zitate/191304 last access 27.07.2021 at 16:47
 * Nielsen, F. n.a., A new ANEW: Evaluation of a word list for sentiment analysis in microblogs, DTU Informatics, Technical University of Denmark, Lyngby, Denmark
+* Blogs from Robin Moffat [here](https://rmoff.net/)